 Chill uses Positive Youth Development (PYD) techniques throughout our programming to inspire youth working through adversity, and support them with opportunities to build resiliency through every aspect of their lives.
-We run snowboarding, skateboarding and stand-up paddleboarding (SUP) programs in the winter, summer, and fall seasons, reaching 150+ local youth in our communities.
-Our programs utilize a 6-day curriculum, where a new life skill is introduced to the youth through discussion, hands-on activity, and on-board progression.
+We run snowboarding, skateboarding and stand-up paddleboarding (SUP) programs in the winter, summer, and fall seasons, reaching 160+ local youth in our communities.
+Our programs utilize a 6-themed curriculum, where a new life value is introduced to the youth through discussion, hands-on activity, and on-board progression.

 Our themes are: Respect, Patience, Persistence, Responsibility, Courage, and Pride.

-Located at Cypress Mountain Resort, our six-week snowboard program runs two evenings a week from January-March.
+Located at Cypress Mountain Resort, our 6-week snowboard program runs two evenings a week from January-March.
 The entire program, including transportation, equipment, lessons and lift tickets, are provided at no cost to the youth involved.
 Program participants meet at Thunderbird Community Center in Vancouver, and ride as a group to and from the mountain.
-The coach bus will be used to facilitate our daily discussions and activities.
+The coach bus is used to facilitate our daily discussions and activity.

-Our six-day skateboard program takes place September-October, running two sessions, each 2 days per week for 3 weeks.
-The entire program costs are covered for participants, including equipment and skate park lessons.
-Program participants will meet at the Landyachtz Factory Store in Vancouver, and learn as a group indoors and at outdoor skateparks.
-The park will be used to facilitate our daily discussions and activities.
+Our six-day skateboard program takes place September-October, running three after-school sessions for 6-weeks.
+The entire program costs are covered for participants, including equipment, safety gear and skate park lessons.
+Program participants will meet at the Landyachtz Factory Store, and learn as a group indoors and at outdoor skateparks.
+We facilitate our daily discussions and activity at the park.

-Our six-day SUP program takes place July-August, running two sessions, each 2 days per week for 3 weeks at Ecomarine Paddlesports The entire program costs are covered for participants, including equipment and on-water lessons.
-Program participants will meet at the beach in Vancouver, and learn as a group on-water.
-The beach will be used to facilitate our daily discussions and activities.
+Our six-day SUP program takes place July-August, running three morning sessions for 6-weeks at Ecomarine Paddlesports The entire program costs are covered for participants, including equipment and on-water lessons.
+Program participants will meet at Granville Island, and learn as a group on-water.
+We facilitate our daily discussions and activity on-land.